Eyelid Surgery (Blepharoplasty)

 Often, the eyes are the first facial feature noticed when meeting a new person.
 The eyes provide us with a powerful means of expression, allowing us to communicate a wealth of emotion and feeling.
 The ageing eyelids can convey a tired, sad, or stressed appearance.
 Eyelid surgery, otherwise known as blepharoplasty, can rejuvenate the areas around the eyes, reverse common signs of the natural aging process, and provide a rested, more youthful look.
 In addition to improving aesthetics, blepharoplasties can also address certain functional problems of the eyelids.

-Dr. Neil Zemmel has the experience and skills to revitalize your appearance while customizing each eyelid surgery procedure in order to achieve your individual aesthetic goals.
+Dr. Neil Zemmel and Dr. Kasandra Dassoulas have the experience and skills to revitalize your appearance while customizing each eyelid surgery procedure in order to achieve your individual aesthetic goals.
 In addition to the cosmetic benefits, our patients at Richmond Aesthetic Surgery often report feeling an increased sense of self-esteem after their blepharoplasty procedure.
 Patients often combine eyelid surgery with one of our other facial procedures for a more complete rejuvenation.

 How Do the Eyelids Change with Age?